 While many people are inadmissible for one of these reasons, not all of them will be subject to expedited removal.
 Specifically, the government may initiate such proceedings in the circumstances described below:

 Expedited removal is most commonly used at designated ports of entry, including airports, sea ports, and land border crossings.
 If you are seeking admission to the United States at a port of entry and the border agent determines that you do not have valid documents or that you have lied about anything related to your admissibility, the agent will initiate expedited removal proceedings and you will be deported as soon as possible.

-If you are facing the possibility of expedited removal, but you tell the immigration officer that you fear persecution or torture in your native country and intend to seek asylum in the United States, you will not be removed immediately.
-Instead, you will be detained and given the opportunity to speak with an asylum officer who will determine whether you have a "credible fear" of returning to your home country.
-See Nolo’s article “What Happens at a Credible Fear Interview” for more information on this process.
+If you are facing the possibility of expedited removal, but you tell the immigration officer that you fear persecution or torture in your native country and intend to seek asylum in the United States, the officer should not remove you immediately.
+Instead, you could be detained and given the opportunity to speak with an asylum officer, who will determine whether you have a "credible fear" of returning to your home country.
+See What Happens at a Credible Fear Interview for more information on this process.